 We created Capital Allocators University to bring the book to life through in-person training with some of the best in the business.
 We learned that this training is most effective among only allocators, so we have prohibited managers and service providers from participating.
 We will build a community of institutional allocators and share the non-investment disciplines that strengthen their organizations and drive investment results.

-Our third course will take place at the Harvard Club in New York City on March 9th, 2023.
+Our fourth course will take place at the Harvard Club in New York City on September 14th, 2023.
 We will teach frameworks across four different subjects with pre-recorded interviews from an all-star roster of past guests on the show.
 Most important, we have created opportunities to connect and learn from each other.
 Learning in the company of others can be far more powerful than figuring things out on your own.
 We built Capital Allocators University as a community of like-minded peers.
 Our class cohort will engage throughout the course and stay connected once it’s completed.

 We welcome you to reserve your seat in our cohort today.